PavelMelnyk/node-developer-training/02-base-javascript/README.md

 9.1 What are the good and bad cases of using iterator `each`? (with examples)

-## 10. Objects
+## 10. Boolean

-10.1 What are the ways to create an object? (with examples)
+10.1 What are the ways to create boolean? (with examples)

-10.2 What are the methods in the object?
-How to use them? (with examples)

-10.3 What are some ways to get the properties of the object? (with examples)

 ## 11. String